mimoduo/Stamp/README.md

 #Stamp

-Stamp is library for automating the email template workflow.
-By using Jade as a template engine, Stamp can reliably create templates that are both consistent and flexible.
+Stamp is library for automating the email template workflow using Jade and Gulp in unison.
+Jade provides layers of inheritance to ensure consistency and flexibility is maintained.
+Gulp provides a means to abstract previously inline styles into an external stylesheet.

 ##Features